Déployer et exécuter (partie 2)

 Interacting with deployed contracts

-After a contract is deployed or after it is accessed with AtAddress, the deployed instance will appear in the Deploy/Unpinned Contracts section at the bottom of the Deploy & Run panel.
+After you deploy a contract or load it into Remix using Add Contract, the deployed instance will appear in the Deployed Contracts section on Deploy & Run.

 The deployed contract’s address is visible as are a few other icons - one of which is the pin icon.